Leah's Growth and Organizational Scaling Guide

 3.7.
 Data-driven environment

-A great business practice and table stake before you can drive sustainable growth are to track your business and customer metrics.
+A great business practice and table stakes before you can drive sustainable growth are to track your business and customer metrics.

 Assuming you set goals for your teams with value creation metrics as defined above you also need to track, surface, and leverage them.